awsdocs/aws-lambda-developer-guide/doc_source/with-android-example.md

    --role arn:aws:iam::123456789012:role/lambda-android-role
    ```

-## Test the Lambda Function<a name="walkthrough-on-demand-custom-android-events-adminuser-create-test-function-upload-zip-test-manual-invoke"></a>
+## Test the Lambda function<a name="walkthrough-on-demand-custom-android-events-adminuser-create-test-function-upload-zip-test-manual-invoke"></a>

 Invoke the function manually using the sample event data\.